manual transmission shifts hard

 Post

 Some additional info.
-This is from the 2003 M45 Service Manual in the section on Automatic Transmissions.
+This is from the 2003 M45 Service Manual in the section on Automatic transmission.
 The text is written in BOLD letters in the Service Manual - so, the Infiniti dealer can deny warranty claims if the fluid is not the Nissan one:

 • CAUTION: